sapienzastudentsnetwork/sapienzastudentsnetwork.github.io/29932/info/freshmen/how-to-enroll.md

 ## Infostud

-Start by registering on [Infostud](https://www.studenti.uniroma1.it/phoenixreg/index.html) to obtain your **student ID** (matricola).
+Once you have verified that you meet the entry requirements, reviewed deadlines, and—if applicable—followed international procedures, register on [Infostud](https://www.studenti.uniroma1.it/phoenixreg/index.html) to obtain your **student ID** (matricola).
 Use a valid email address — it will be used for all communications.

 Then access your [private area](https://www.uniroma1.it/en/pagina-strutturale/students) → "Bachelor and Master Degree Programmes" → "Admission to Programmes":